 Jared has a Ph.D. in Music Education from Arizona State University.
 His dissertation is titled “A corpus-assisted discourse analysis of multidisciplinary practices within chipmusic.org.”
-His research interests include the nexus of music engagement, learning, and computer science; music engagement and learning through video games and interactive learning; affinity, hybrid, and participatory music making and learning; skill acquisition and expertise; and critical discourse studies and discourse analysis.
+His research interests include the intersections between music engagement, learning, and computer science; music engagement and learning through video games and interactive audio; and affinity, hybrid, and participatory music making and learning.
 He has designed and facilitated undergraduate and graduate education courses at Arizona State University as well as undergraduate courses at Paradise Valley Community College.

-Jared in one of ten worldwide recipients of the Awards for Teaching Excellence in Computer Science from the Infosys Foundation USA, the Association for Computing Machinery (ACM) and the Computer Science Teachers Association (CSTA) and was also awarded an Apple Distinguished Educator (ADE) and was invited to the 2016 Apple Worldwide Developers Conference (WWDC) on an educator scholarship.
+Jared is one of ten worldwide recipients of the 2016 Awards for Teaching Excellence in Computer Science from the Infosys Foundation USA, the Association for Computing Machinery (ACM), and the Computer Science Teachers Association (CSTA).
+Jared is also an Apple Distinguished Educator (ADE) and was invited to the 2016 Apple Worldwide Developers Conference (WWDC) on an educator scholarship.

-At BootUp, Jared designs projects and resources for elementary coding teachers and coders and consults with districts on implementing these resources and professional development.
+At BootUp, Jared designs projects and resources for elementary coding teachers and young coders, consults districts on implementing these resources, and directs our professional development team.

 McKay PerkinsProfessional Development Facilitator